-The general assistance administrator will keep complete and accurate general assistance records (22 M.R.S.A. § 4306).
-These records are necessary to:

-a) provide a valid basis of accounting for municipal expenditures;

-- b) document and support decisions concerning an applicant or recipient; and - c) ensure the availability of all relevant information in the event of a fair hearing or judicial review of a decision by the general assistance administrator.
+The Administrator will maintain complete and accurate program records.
+(22 M.R.S. § 4306).
+These records are necessary to: (a) document and account for municipal program expenditures; (b) document and support decisions concerning applicants and recipients; and (c) ensure relevant information is available for any fair hearing or judicial review of the Administrator's decisions.

 Case Records.
-The administrator will establish and maintain a separate case record, either in paper format or digital format for each applicant or recipient.
+The Administrator will maintain a separate case record, in paper or digital format, for each applicant or recipient.
 Each case record will include at least:

-- household applications

-- budget sheets

-- information concerning the types and amounts of assistance provided

-- narrative statements describing the nature of the emergency situation whenever general assistance is granted in amounts greater than the applicant's mathematical eligibility (i.e., deficit or unmet need, whichever is less)

-- written decisions

-- requests for fair hearings and the fair hearing authority decisions

-- workfare participation records

-- repayments to the municipality

-- narrative writings documenting the need for general assistance, the results of home visits, collateral information, referrals, changes in status - client authorization(s) for the release of GA information and/or reason(s) for the release of confidential information - adjustments in aid, and suspension or termination of eligibility - physician's documentation - Supplemental Security Income (SSI) interim assistance reimbursement authorization forms - vendor forms supervised shredding, burning or appropriate digital deletion/destruction process.
-In the event a client's records contain SSI reimbursement forms, the client's records should be maintained so that the municipality may seek reimbursement.
+- household applications; - household budget sheets; - the types and amounts of assistance provided; - narrative statements describing the nature of the emergency situation whenever GA is granted in amounts greater than the applicant's mathematical eligibility (i.e., deficit or unmet need, whichever is less); - written decisions; - requests for fair hearings and the fair hearing authority decisions; - workfare participation records; - repayments to the municipality; - narrative writings documenting the need for general assistance, the results of home visits, collateral information, referrals, changes in status; - client authorization(s) for the release of GA information and/or reason(s) for the release of confidential information; - adjustments in aid, and suspension or termination of eligibility; - physician's documentation;

+- Supplemental Security Income (SSI) interim assistance reimbursement authorization forms; and - vendor forms

-Case records will not include information or material that is irrelevant to either the applicant's or recipient's application or the administrator's decisions.
+Case records will not include information that is irrelevant to the applicant's or recipient's application or the Administrator's decisions.

 Retention of Records.
-General assistance records shall be retained for a minimum of three full years.
-The three year period shall coincide with the State's fiscal year which begins July 1 and ends on the following June 30.
-Records may be destroyed after three years by one of the two preferred methods of destruction for confidential records, i.e.,
+GA records shall be retained for at least three full years.
+The three-year period shall coincide with the state government's fiscal year which begins July 1 and ends on the following June 30.
+Records may be destroyed after three years by supervised shredding, burning or an appropriate digital deletion/destruction process.
+If a recipient's records contain SSI reimbursement forms, the recipient's records should be retained so that the municipality may seek reimbursement.

-ARTICLE IV

-Application Procedure
+ARTICLE IV - Application Procedure